chakrabar/chakrabar.github.io/_posts/unpublished/2018-10-02-interview-notes.md

 11. Lock based threading?
 Threading for static class?
 Instance class?
 12. How does async-await work?
 How do you handle exceptions in async code?

-Tech stack: VB.NET, WinForm, ASP.NET WebForm, SQL
+Tech stack: VB.NET, WinForm, ASP.NET WebForm, SQL, Hardware drivers & network protocols

 ### Others